ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 We mitigate the effects of numerical instability by rounding to the nearest two decimal places.
 Different algorithms for calculating the geometric mean result in tiny differences in the result.
 Rounding to 2 decimal places hides small differences in geometric mean calculations.
-For example, if person A calculates the price request result as 1.53453 $RAI and person B calculates the price request result as $1.53489 RAI, both will agree on 1.53 $RAI.
+For example, if person A calculates the price request result as 1.53453 $RAI and person B calculates the price request result as 1.53489 $RAI, both will agree on 1.53 $RAI.

 <br>